You can now add Healthify as a preferred source on Google. Click here to see us when you search Google.

 - feeling full after eating a small amount of food

-- not having the feeling of hunger
+- not feeling hungry

-- not having an interest in food
+- not being interested in food

 - having changes in the taste and smell of food.